 Koeksister, quince and melktert crumble is inspired by Afrikaans culture and is a celebration of our rainbow nation’s diversity.
-It’s the perfect dessert for a family braai or a Heritage Day spread, and will guarantee full and happy diners.
+It’s the perfect dessert for a family braai or a summer Sunday lunch and will guarantee full and happy diners.
 Serve hot or cold, with a generous dollop of delicious custard.

 Koeksister, quince and melktert crumble